The-UnAd/blog/src/content/blog/introduction.md

 At the time I initially embarked on this journey, I was just finishing a $100k+ project I had built from scratch with only myself, a designer, and a junior developer.
 It was running smoothly, and it was the perfect time to pick up something new.
 That project was using "multi-cloud" approach, hosting things in a myriad of places such as [Redis Labs](https://redis.io/), [Azure](https://azure.microsoft.com/), and [Mongo Atlas](https://www.mongodb.com/products/platform/atlas-database).
 It was a fun project to build; I had complete creative control, and could build anything just the way I wanted.
 I'm still proud of it to this day.

-Taking inspiration from that project, as well as a [failed project](https://www.sec.gov/litigation/litreleases/lr-25825) I moved on to later, I had a good starting point.
+So with UnAd, taking inspiration from that previous project, as well as a [failed project](https://www.sec.gov/litigation/litreleases/lr-25825) I moved on to later, I had a good starting point.
 My basic approach boiled down to this:

 ![30000ft view](/30000ft-old.svg)

-Nothing too crazy; a [Next.js](https://nextjs.org/) site to handle webhooks from from Twilio and Stripe, as well as a frontend to allow users to sign up, all of which would be managed by a Redis database.
-The design was a simple as, *I thought*, the system would be.
+Nothing too crazy; a [Next.js](https://nextjs.org/) site to handle webhooks from from [Twilio](https://www.twilio.com/), [Stripe](https://stripe.com/) for payment processing, as well as a frontend to allow users to sign up, and all of handled by a Redis database.
+The design was a simple as *I thought* the system would be.
 And in all honesty, had things gone the way they could have, it would have stopped there.
 But my mistake, as I soon found out, was the decision to use Next.js to begin with.

 ## The First Pain Points

 Don't get me wrong.
 Next is a solid technology.
-In fact, it still runs the [Signup Site](https://signup.unad.tech/).
+In fact, it still runs the [Signup Site](https://signup.unad.tech/) to this day.
 My failure in the decision to use it was not knowing it's limitations.

-For instance, one of the first critical feature I wanted to ensure was available from day one was Internationalization in both English and Spanish.
+For instance, one of the first critical features I wanted to ensure was available from day one was Internationalization in both English and Spanish.
 I live in a city with a very large Latinx population, and wanted to make sure that the experience of using my system was just as easy for both native English and Spanish speakers.
-So, to that end, I employed, initially, [next-i18next](https://github.com/i18next/next-i18next).
+So, to that end, I chose [next-i18next](https://github.com/i18next/next-i18next) to help me accomplish this task.

 For strictly front-end translation, this tool works like a charm.
 The setup process is a bit clumsy, but it's approach to providing the translation function as a simple `t()` function returned from a [hook](https://react.dev/reference/react/hooks) is intuitive and easy to use.
 But then there's server-side translations, which, after **weeks** of fighting, proved to be, at the time, basically impossible.

-The key point about that, though, is that the lack server-side translation was not a limitation of it's underlying library, [i18next](https://www.i18next.com/), (no relation to Next.js, btw) but rather how Next.js, as you go deeper and need more customization, becomes more and more *hostile* to these changes.
+The key point about that, though, is that the lack of server-side translation was not a limitation of it's underlying library, [i18next](https://www.i18next.com/), (no relation to Next, btw) but rather how Next.js, as you go deeper and need more customization, becomes more and more *hostile* to these changes.

 ## The Black Box Problem

 *Let's go back in time a bit...*

 My very first "real" job as a developer was in 2006.
-I had just completed a course in "Game Programming" from a now-defunct community college, and had been placed as an intern at a [airfoil](https://en.wikipedia.org/wiki/Components_of_jet_engines) manufacturing plant.
+I had just completed a course in Game Development from a now-defunct community college, and had been placed as an intern at a [airfoil](https://en.wikipedia.org/wiki/Components_of_jet_engines) manufacturing plant.
 My charge was to, piece by piece, begin the process of replacing a series of applications written in a mix of [FoxPro](https://en.wikipedia.org/wiki/FoxPro) and VB6 with new versions written in the new-fangled .NET Framework.
 Which, as luck would have it, I had already been learning on the side during my course at the college.

 I remember distinctly the very first interview question.
-The head of IT sat me down at his desk, opened an ASP.NET project, and asked me, "Where is the entry point of this application."
+The head of IT sat me down at his desk, opened an ASP.NET project, and asked me, "Where is the entry point of this application?"
 I dutifully opened the `Gloabal.aspx.cs` file, navigated to `Application_Start`, and said triumphantly, "Right here!"

 In retrospect, this should have been the end of my answer.
 But, as my wife would gladly attest to, I rarely just leave it at that.

-So instead, I launched into a 10-minute rant about how, "But also, not really, because that function is really just a special function that ASP.NET itself looks for when the DLL is loaded by IIS," followed by a impassioned speech about the limitations introduced by this "black box" approach to a web server.
+So instead, I launched into a 10-minute rant about how, "But also, not really, because that function is actually just a special function that ASP.NET itself looks for when the DLL is loaded by IIS," followed by a impassioned speech about the limitations introduced by this "black box" approach to a web server.
 Anyone who had tried "real" Dependency Injection in ASP.NET prior to the release of [OWIN](https://learn.microsoft.com/en-us/aspnet/aspnet/overview/owin-and-katana/getting-started-with-owin-and-katana) knows exactly what I'm talking about.

 *Back to the present day...*